JaysonPye/Journal/2025/kidsup.md

 ### Current merch plan

 [x] Merch models
-[] Admin creation page, index should contain stock tracking, and a view to see which schools need what.
+[x] Admin creation page, index should contain stock tracking, and a view to see which schools need what.
-[] Card partial (same but pink hue)
+[x] Card partial (same but pink hue)
-[] Logic tied in to invoices
+[x] Logic tied in to invoices
-[] Logic for registrations are used EVERYWHERE, need to create a good test environment to simulate all situations [] Appropriate spec / model tests fleshed out
+[] Logic for registrations are used EVERYWHERE, need to create a good test environment to simulate all situations [x] Appropriate spec / model tests fleshed out

+### 07/28

+- Making security changes based on ZAP security reports, many medium/low issues that can be fixed, but a large SQL injection issue is tough to troubleshoot in the seasonal app, has to do with how locale is input.
+- Fixed calendar time mismatching
+- Thumbnail properly fixed for seasonal

 ### 07/21